-In food labeled "made with organic": Synthetic or nonsynthetic vitamins, minerals, and other isolated nutrients when their use is required by law or to meet an FDA standard of identity in which they are incorporated, or identified as essential in 21 CFR 101.9.
+In food labeled "made with organic": Synthetic vitamins, minerals, and other isolated nutrients when their use is required by law or to meet an FDA standard of identity in which they are incorporated, or identified as essential in 21 CFR 101.9.
+Nonsynthetic minerals (including trace elements) and vitamins identified as essential in 21 CFR 101.9.

 In infant formula labeled "organic": No synthetic vitamins, minerals, or other isolated nutrients may be added.
-Nonsynthetic vitamins and minerals as required by 21 CFR

-107.100 or § 107.10.
+Nonsynthetic vitamins and minerals as required by 21 CFR 107.100 or § 107.10.

-In infant formula labeled "made with organic": Synthetic or nonsynthetic vitamins and minerals as required by 21 CFR 107.100 or § 107.10..
+In infant formula labeled "made with organic": vitamins and minerals as required by 21 CFR 107.100 or § 107.10.
+Nonsynthetic vitamins and minerals as required by 21 CFR 107.100 or § 107.10.